SEN Information Report - November 2025

 Teachers assess children’s learning during each lesson and assess against age-related expectations termly.
 Each term a member of the senior leadership team meets with the teachers to talk about the progress the children are making.
 For children who have not made expected progress, or whose attainment is below expected, an action plan is created to support the children to make progress.
 This is then monitored for the next half term to ensure children are making progress.

-For children who are not accessing age-expected levels teachers assess the smaller steps that they take with their learning, we use a national target setting tool to ensure that our pupils with a high level of SEND needs make good progress.
-We also use other assessments in school to support teachers in planning for the children, these include the engagement model, pre-key stage standards and SCERTS assessments.
-Children not making expected progress will have a time-limited intervention that will be monitored at the start and end to ensure progress was made, as part of the 'graduated response'.
+For children who are not accessing age-expected levels teachers assess the smaller steps that they take with their learning, we use a national target setting tool to ensure that our pupils with a high level of SEND make progress in line with other pupils with a similar difficulty.
+We also use other assessments in school to support teachers in planning for the children, these include the engagement model, pre-key stage standards and SCERTs assessments.
+Children not making expected progress will have a time-limited intervention that will be monitored at the start and end to ensure progress was made.
 If this is not the case then we would consider a referral to other agencies or a different type of intervention.

 Access arrangements – special arrangements to allow pupils with SEND to access assessments or exams